johhanz099/HPC-FP-openlb/README.md

 ## Docker file

-Para construir y correr con Docker
+To build and run with Docker

 - docker build -t name-image .
 - docker run -it --rm -v $(pwd):/workspace name-image